Memories That Mold Us

 Actually, we learned an amazing amount of Chinese language and culture over about an 8 week timeframe.
 The little teacher, Mrs. Fu, standing next to me (back row, second from the left) was perhaps the greatest teacher I've ever known.
 Her energy and passion moved us to achieve things we never would have done on our own.

-Recently, a group of us from that trip reconnected on Facebook to reminice.
+Recently, a group of us from that trip reconnected on Facebook to reminisce.
 So many memories flooded back as we shared online.
 What struck me is how many life-changing truths, ideas, joys and challenges came from this one trip/event.

 So what memories will flow from what happens TODAY?

-I believe every day has the potential to produce life-chaning memories.
+I believe every day has the potential to produce life-changing memories.
 Still, we probably need to focus on and believe this in order to be in a place to generate them.
 Some events naturally produce long-lasting ideas.
 Others may need some help.
 We may need to intentionally choose to do or say things that produce memories that are that powerful.

 Maybe it's sharing something with a friend, giving something to a person in need, stepping out in faith to accomplish something you've been afraid to do, etc. Whatever it is, you choose to make it special and the memories just flow forward into your future.